You are now in the main content area

 Interview by Jaclyn Mika (School of Journalism '08).

-Patricia Karounos, School of Journalism '17, is a writer/editor.
+Patricia Karounos, School of Journalism '17, is a Culture Writer and Editor.
 This interview was conducted when she was Associate Editor, ELLE Canada.

 What did you originally see yourself doing when you first enrolled in journalism school?